-4. If BCS can be developed and deployed within the application, how the data connection changes be taken care for migrating those application on production environment?
+4. If BCS can be developed and deployed within the application, how the data connection changes are taken care for migrating those applications on production environment?

 5. So, the new Client API will have methods to get access to objects above the Site Collection?

 Currently, the client API in 2010 can’t.

 The Client API can be used to make HTTP requests across and within site collections.
 This is vastly improved over SharePoint 2010.
 You can access operations at the Site, Web, Lists, Libraries, Workflows, BCS, Permissions, etc. What you can’t do is higher level operations, such as working with the web application objects or other farm-level objects.

 6. How can we get access to server objects?